 WE LOVE READING!
-Book groups are a great way to engage with others and to make new friends while bonding over your favorite characters or learning about new ones.
+Book groups are a great way to engage with others and to make new friends while bonding over your favorite stories and through learning together.

 Our series of Family Book Group and Diverse Voices reads are chosen to highlight the writings and life experiences of people in cultures and communities that are often underrepresented.
-Past reads include: Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi The Crossover by Kwame Alexander The House on Mango Street by Sandra Cisneros More to the Story by Hena Khan
+Past reads include: Akata Witchby Nnedi Okorafor Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi The Crossover by Kwame Alexander The House on Mango Street by Sandra Cisneros More to the Story by Hena Khan

-FRIDAYS 5pm: Kid Book Group Freaky Friday Selections Each Friday, one of the OMO kids will choose a book they think others will enjoy.
+FRIDAYS 5pm: Kid Book Group Periodically, one of the OMO kids will choose a book they think others will enjoy.
 Past reads include: Because of Winn-Dixie by Kate DiCamillo

 Though we typically do not record Book Group, you can watch previous sessions and some special occasion ones here (like when Hena Khan joined us for the last More to the Story Book Group Discussion: